micked99/ICT-Wspr-complete-setup/README.md

 # ICT-v7-ATGM336
 <img src="https://github.com/user-attachments/assets/87f7522f-9779-4d59-95e0-92f3e82d1d06" width="200" />

-This is based on YO3ICT balloon fw which you can read about here: https://yo3ict.uus.ro/tracker.html
+This is to 97% the work of YO3ICT balloon fw which you can read about here: https://yo3ict.uus.ro/tracker.html

 What Eduard did was reverse enginer the QRP-Labs telemetry protocol which used wspr to get data through, and open sourced it, details of the protocol is described here: https://qrp-labs.com/flights/s4#protocol most balloons use this encoding today, with a few exceptions, like Zachtek trackers and a few more